touqeerahmadunipd/touqeerahmadunipd.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a DSTrain – MSCA (Marie Skłodowska-Curie Actions) Research Fellow in the Department of Mathematics at the University of Oslo, Norway.
-My current research focuses on statistical methods for high-dimensional and complex data.
+My current research focuses on stochastic modeling of natural processes.

 Previously, I was a Postdoctoral Research Fellow at the Institut Denis Poisson, University of Orléans, France (May–October 2025), where I worked on handling missing data in high-dimensional environmental datasets.
 Before that, I held a postdoctoral position at ENSAI, France, focusing on dimension reduction and imbalanced data classification.

 I earned my PhD in Statistical Sciences, with a Doctor Europaeus title, from the University of Padova, Italy.
-My doctoral research focused was "On the modeling of discrete extreme values"[Link](https://share.google/JIw7EP2ixGIHOn4Iy) .
+My doctoral research focused on "On the modeling of discrete extreme values".

 A data-driven personal website